zkurtz/pydens/README.md

 Density estmation:
 - Implement a dimensionality-reduction pre-processing method.
-Extreme multicolinearly is a potential failure mode for CADE due to the features independence assumption in its the naive density estimate.
+Extreme multicolinearly is a potential failure mode in CADE due to the feature independence assumption for the naive density estimate.
 - Merge the best of the tree-based methods of LightGBM, [detpack](https://cran.r-project.org/web/packages/detpack/index.html), [Schmidberger and Frank](https://link.springer.com/content/pdf/10.1007/11564126_26.pdf),